rtaylor034/datapack-archive-finished/README.md

   - Death Boxes cannot be destroyed by lava/explosions by default.
 (This behavior can be changed through [pack controls](Packs/Death%20Boxes%20v2/data/gdeathboxes/functions/controls/setdefaults.mcfunction))
 - Instead of opening immediately, Death Boxes can be stored in inventory space, and only open when held in hand.
 - Death Boxes emit particles only seen by their owner.
 (This can also be changed through [pack controls](Packs/Death%20Boxes%20v2/data/gdeathboxes/functions/controls/setdefaults.mcfunction))
-- Better and cleaner implementation in general.
+- Cleaner implementation in general.

 ## Gssentials
 **namespace: 'gssen'**

 A simple library pack that provides common math and array operations.<br>
-Just a high-quality rewrite of a subset of SlimeCore v1.
+An up-to-date rewrite of (a subset of) SlimeCore v1.

-Documentation is provided in each functions respective gssen/functions/api/... path.
+Documentation is provided in each functions respective `gssen/functions/api/...` path.

 Includes an [example API function](Packs/Gssentials/data/gssen/functions/api/myapifunction.mcfunction) to outline what is to be expected of documentation.<br>
 *NOTE: This is more in-line with my current documentation standards, although it does not cover everything.*